isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

     content:  |
       Enterprises in the funeral sector are to comply to measures stipulated in this [document](/images/guides/SMM_FuneralServices.pdf){:target="_blank"} [last updated 21 April 2021].

-  - title: F&B & retail
+  - title: F&B retail
     content:  |
       - F&B establishments are to comply to measures stipulated in this [document](/images/guides/FBestablishments30Jan.pdf){:target="_blank"}[last updated on 30 January 2021].<br>

       - Infographic on Safe Management Measures at F&B Establishments [last updated on 12 January 2021]<br>
       ![F&B](/images/covid/smrfnb.jpg "F&B establishments")

-      - Retail establishments and lifestyle-related services are to comply to measures stipulated in this [document](/images/guides/retailsmrrequirements30Jan.pdf){:target="_blank"}[last updated on 30 January 2021].<br>
+      - Retail establishments and lifestyle-related services are to comply to measures stipulated in this [document](/images/guides/retailsmrrequirements30Jan.pdf){:target="_blank"} [last updated on 30 January 2021].<br>

       - Infographic on Safe Management Measures at retail establishments and lifestyle-related services [last updated on 12 January 2021]<br>
       ![Retail](/images/covid/smrretail.jpg "Retail")